unisoftdev/Python-Web-Crawler/README.md

 ### Change the configuration file:
  assets --> config.json
- 1. Add website url which you want to crawl, where you want to collect links or addresses from.
+ 1. Add website urls which you want to crawl, where you want to collect links or addresses from.

 ### Dependencies:
 1. Python 3, the crawler has been tested on Python 3.7 but it will work alson on lower versions like 3.5, 3.6, and 3.x in general.